raspiblitz/raspiblitz/CONTRIBUTING.md

 ### Blitz philosophy

 * DIY community development, if you are unhappy with the code, fork and pull request, this will make you you DYOR instead of depending on the developers.
-* No additional service is installed by default, except BITCOIND and LND.
 * If you ask when the next release will be available, we don't know, but if you contribute, it might be faster.
 * Be sure to contribute back, every little help is wanted.

 ## Getting started
 Get all details on "How to contribute to RaspiBlitz Development" on [this video](https://www.youtube.com/watch?v=ZVtZepV3OfM).